What is an Investment Analyst?

 - Analytical: It must be with an analytical mind and able to create, analyze the given data.

-- Updated Knowledge: Analyst position continuously requires an update on current affairs, Bank rates, corporate actions, Government announcement, tax policies, company’s management, etc.
+- Updated Knowledge: The analyst position continuously requires an update on current affairs, Bank rates, corporate actions, Government announcement, tax policies, company’s management, etc.

 - Basic IT Skills: Although an analyst does not require an IT background, some skillset will help investment analysts to generate reports and becoming efficient in working when there is work pressure.
 E.g., excel, VBA, SQL, etc.